Agent Skills: Test-driven development (XP-style)

 Constitutional Rules (Non-Negotiable)

-2. RED Before GREEN: Tests MUST fail before implementation
+2. RED Before GREEN: Each new test MUST fail before you write implementation for it

 3. Error Cases First: Implement error handling before success paths